bparsons/server-backup/README.md

 # Simple Server Backup Script

-This script will backup directories, web sites, mysql and mongodb databases, optionally encrypt them and send them to a remote server via rsync or Amazon S3
+This script will backup directories, web sites, and databases (mysql, postgresql, mongodb), optionally encrypt them and send them to a remote server via rsync or Amazon S3

 ## Usage